South Vietnam: Foreign relations

 Countries that recognized the Republic of Vietnam (South Vietnam) as of August 7, 1958.

-During its existence, South Vietnam had diplomatic relations with Australia, Brazil, Cambodia (until 1963 and then from 1970), Canada, the Republic of China, France, Indonesia (until 1964), Iran, Japan, Laos, New Zealand, the Philippines, Saudi Arabia, Singapore, South Korea, Spain, Thailand, the United Kingdom, the United States, and West Germany.
+During its existence, South Vietnam had diplomatic relations with Australia, Brazil, Cambodia (until 1963 and then from 1970), Canada, the Republic of China, France, Indonesia (until 1964), Iran, Japan, Laos, Malaysia, New Zealand, the Philippines, Saudi Arabia, Singapore, South Korea, Spain, Thailand, the United Kingdom, the United States, and West Germany.

 Membership in international organisations

-South Vietnam was a member of accT, the Asian Development Bank (ADB), the World Bank (IBRD), the International Development Association (IDA), the International Finance Corporation (IFC), the IMF, the International Telecommunications Satellite Organization (Intelsat), Interpol, the IOC, and the League of Red Cross and Red Crescent Societies (LORCS).
+South Vietnam was a member of accT, the Asian Development Bank (ADB), the World Bank (IBRD), the International Development Association (IDA), the International Finance Corporation (IFC), the IMF, the International Telecommunications Satellite Organization (Intelsat), Interpol, the International Olympic Committee, and the League of Red Cross and Red Crescent Societies (LORCS).

 South Vietnam held observer status at the United Nations General Assembly, whereas North Vietnam did not.
-In 1957, the UN General Assembly twice reaffirmed that South Vietam was fully qualified for membership and should be admitted, yet both attempts were vetoed by the Soviet Union.
+In 1957, the UN General Assembly affirmed, for the second time, that South Vietam was fully qualified for membership and should be admitted, yet both attempts were vetoed by the Soviet Union.
 As the continuator of the State of Vietnam, the Republic of Vietnam maintained membership in several specialized agencies of the United Nations, including the World Health Organization (WHO), the International Labour Organization (ILO), the Food and Agriculture Organization (FAO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the International Telecommunication Union (ITU), and the Universal Postal Union (UPU).
 The RVN themselves joined the International Civil Aviation Organization (ICAO), the World Meteorological Organization (WMO), and the International Atomic Energy Agency (IAEA), among others.